wur-bioinformatics/introduction-to-bioinformatics/week4.md

 Top: Number of unique 3D protein structures (based on their sequence) at 95% sequence identity that have been added annually to the Protein Data Bank from 1976 – present time.
 Bottom: Number of 3D protein structures that have been added to the Protein Data Bank from 1976 – present time.
+Note: the low number of structures in 2024 is caused by these statistics being taken from PDB early in the year, meaning many more structures are likely to be generated over the rest of 2024.
 Credits: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) {cite}`PDB_stats_2024`.
 :::